Locations

 Key considerations in this scenario:

-- Keep Systems Separate Initially: Mergers don’t instantly integrate IT.
+• Keep Systems Separate Initially: Mergers don’t instantly integrate IT.
 Often, each company continues operating its own SAP system for a transitional period.
 During this time, avoid cross-usage of SAP systems without proper licensing.
-That means Company A’s legacy SAP should only be used by A’s original users and Company B’s system by B’s users, even if now everyone is under one parent firm.
+That means Company A’s legacy SAP system should only be used by A’s original users, and Company B’s system should be used by B’s users, even if they are now under one parent firm.
 If some employees need to access each other’s systems (common when business units start working together), you must account for that.
 The safest approach is to treat it like an affiliate extending use: for example, if B’s employees need to go into A’s system, ensure A’s contract has an affiliate use provision covering subsidiaries and consider purchasing additional named-user licenses under A’s contract to cover those B employees.
 (Likewise for A’s employees on B’s system.)
 This is essentially a stop-gap.
 You should notify SAP in such cases and/or get a short-term agreement if the cross-use is significant.
-Do not just share login accounts or let 200 B users onto A’s system “unofficially” – that’s a compliance violation waiting to happen (a real merged company learned this the hard way when an SAP audit found 200 such users and levied $1.5M in fees).
+Do not just share login accounts or let 200B users onto A’s system “unofficially” – that’s a compliance violation waiting to happen (a real merged company learned this the hard way when an SAP audit found 200 such users and levied $1.5M in fees).

 They ended up with a forced contract consolidation on SAP’s terms.
 The clear lesson is to proactively integrate and optimize SAP licenses as part of the merger plan rather than ignore them.